mendix/docs/content/en/docs/releasenotes/mobile/make-it-native-parent/make-it-native-10.md

 **Release date: September 15th, 2023**

-### Features
+### New Features

+* We added a new history integration feature for Android.
+Now you can easily see your most recent successful network connections.

+### Improvements

-* Rebranding: Introduced fresh designs for Make It Native 10.
+* We introduced fresh visual designs for Make It Native 10.
-* History Integration: Implemented a new history feature. (for Android)

 ### Fixed

-* Library Update: Upgraded `react-native-device-info` to version 8.7.1 to enhance device compatibility and performance.
+* We upgraded `react-native-device-info` to version 8.7.1 to enhance device compatibility and performance.
-* We've updated Showcase Banking App.
+* We updated the Showcase Banking App.

 ## iOS 1.0.3